huevosabio/ai-town/ramon_readme.md

 ## This is Ramon's log

+- [2023-11-26 10:27:21] I added the toaster for copy link, I am going to also add the toaster for when someone gets thrown out, so, I am going to need an "event" system that announces when something happens
+  - I need to trigger whenever someone gets "erradicated" whether by reporting, idleness or whatever reason.
+  - I am creating a pub-sub notification system
+    - notification table with userId, message, isRead, expiryDate, and worldId columns [done]
+    - we query notifications and after sending we update the table to mark as read  [done]
+    - notifications with a worldId get emmitted only if the game is active
+    - notifications without a worldID are emmitted only if there is no active game
 - [2023-11-24 15:33:24] AI characters start with a bubble, I want to remove that [done]
 - [2023-11-24 13:56:17] the bug of dissapearing player is real, unsure how to replicate
   - I know what the issue is, since the big merge, lastInput is no longer used so humans dissapear at a fixed point after instantiation!